meganerd/commons-votes/README.md

 # commons-votes
+My first experiment with vibe coding.
 A quick and dirty Go + sqlite app to search house of commons vote history by MP.